phuvf/oscpoint/FEEDBACKS.md

 > [!NOTE]
 >
 > Feedbacks starting with `/oscpoint/v2/` are new in version 2.x of OSCPoint.
+UTF-8 support requires v3.x.

 ## Valid at any time